How many emails do you read per day? For some people, that answer is a dozen. For others, it could be a hundred or more.

 - Is there a realistic way to hit the minimum withdrawal amount?

 - After calculating the number of emails you’ll have to read to hit the minimum, does it seem like the amount of money you’ll receive is worth your time?

 The answer to all three of those questions should be “yes.”
 If not, move on to the next site or a different money-making opportunity.

-Getting paid to read e-mail can be a legitimate way to earn a little extra cash without much time or effort, but it’s not lucrative enough to stand on its own.
+Getting paid to read email can be a legitimate method of earning a little extra income without much time or effort, but it’s not lucrative enough to stand on its own.

 That said, if you’re already a fan of rewards sites and like to make money online by answering surveys, shopping online, and playing games, then adding reading emails to your tasks can help you reach those minimum cashout thresholds more quickly.

-Just make sure to stick to the email sites mentioned above, and keep your expectations realistic; this will never be a full-time online job, but you can use it to score some (almost) free money in your spare time.
+Just make sure to stick to the email sites mentioned above, and keep your expectations realistic; this will never among the list of full-time online jobs, but you can use it to score some (almost) free money in your spare time.

 Also, one pro tip: if you decide to join a paid email program to make a little money online, I strongly recommend that you use a dedicated email account rather than your primary personal email account.
 Doing so will help keep your main inbox from being flooded with offers.

 Here are a few more get-paid-to resources that you may find helpful: